rhysd/notes-cli/README.md

 As described above, some behavior can be configurable with environment variables.
 Here is a table of all environment variables affecting behavior of `notes`.
 Variables starting with `$NOTES_` are dedicated for `notes` command.
 Others are general environment variables affecting `notes` behavior.
+When you want to disable integration of Git, an editor or a pager, please set empty string to the corresponding environment variable like `export NOTES_CLI_PAGER=`.

 | Name                | Default                                    | Description                                                                |
 |---------------------|--------------------------------------------|----------------------------------------------------------------------------|